sini/nixkraken/docs/src/dev/docs.md

 mdBook's configuration, stored in `book.toml`, is intended to be used for [local development](#local-development).

 This configuration is however not suitable for use within the Nix derivation, because of the linkcheck preprocessor.
-Therefore, there's a patch file stored in [`book.toml.nix-build.patch`](https://github.com/nicolas-goudry/nixkraken/blob/main/docs/book.toml.nix-build.patch) which is responsible for updating the configuration to make it suitable for use.
+Therefore, there is a patch file stored in [`book.toml.nix-build.patch`](https://github.com/nicolas-goudry/nixkraken/blob/main/docs/book.toml.nix-build.patch) which is responsible for updating the configuration to make it suitable for use.

 This patch does two things: